i-VRESSE/workflow-comparison/README.md

 ## API standards

-It would be nice if the compute orchistrator is using a standardized API to prevent vendor lock-in.
+It would be nice if the compute orchestrator is using a standardized API to prevent vendor lock-in.

 * https://github.com/ga4gh/workflow-execution-service-schemas